okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 ---
 layout: blog_post
-title: "Spring Boot with PostgreSQL"
+title: "Spring Boot with PostgreSQL, Flyway, and JSONB"
 author: raphaeldovale
 description: "This article presents how a developer can integrate Spring Boot and PostgreSQL, using some exclusive property and NoSQL column types."
 tags: [postgresql, sql, nosql, jpa, hibernate, java, spring boot]